Ginseng - The King of Herbs

 Ginseng has the ability to aid our immune system by enhancing our thymic hormone production because it contains many vitamins including A and B - 6, as well as the mineral Zinc.
 Twenty five Ginsenosides other wise known as Saponin Triterpenoid Glycosides are the main active ingredients found within Ginseng.
 Ginsenosides are steroid-like which exhibit adaptogenic qualities that allow ginseng to counter and balance many systems in the body including blood glucose levels and stress.
 These Ginsenosides effectively aid the adrenal glands in prevention of adrenal hypertrophy and excessive corticosteroid production when the body is under biological or chemical stresses.
 Chinese studies show that ginsenosides also aid in the brain's neurotransmitter activity as well as increasing protein synthesis production.
 Additionally, Ginseng is utilized in memory restoration, the enhancing of cognitive abilities as well as concentration, and the balancing of blood glucose levels so that they body may function at its highest level.
 When Ginseng was tested in animal studies it showed that extracts found within the plant have the ability to produce interferons which lower cholesterol, increase killer cell activity, and decrease levels of triglyceride.

 Men are encouraged to utilize Ginseng to improve their bodies sexual function and cure impotence.
 The plant is also rumored to increase the levels of estrogen in women which is utilized in treating negative symptoms of menopause.
 In addition, Ginseng is utilized in the treatments of diabetes, colds, chest issues, insomnia, appetite suppression and protection against radiation during chemotherapy.
 The plant’s main benefits are found in its root.
 The entire root is utilized when powered down into capsule form, when extracted as a concentrate (see Concentrated Tonic Extracts) and when made into a tea (see Ginseng Teas).
 Ginseng is one of most common and most popular herbs presently utilized in today’s society.
-The next time you are searching for a natural remedy to your current ailment, look for Ginseng, it does the body good! (see Best Ginseng Supplements for 2017)
+The next time you are searching for a natural remedy to your current ailment, look for Ginseng, it does the body good! (see Best Ginseng Supplements)